Cauchy–Schwarz inequality

-The Cauchy–Schwarz inequality (also called Cauchy–Bunyakovsky–Schwarz inequality) is considered one of the most important and widely used inequalities in mathematics.
+The Cauchy–Schwarz inequality (also called Cauchy–Bunyakovsky–Schwarz inequality) is an upper bound on the absolute value of the inner product between two vectors in an inner product space in terms of the product of the vector norms.
+It is considered one of the most important and widely used inequalities in mathematics.

+Inner products of vectors can describe finite sums (via finite-dimensional vector spaces), infinite series (via vectors in sequence spaces), and integrals (via vectors in Hilbert spaces).
 The inequality for sums was published by Cauchy (1821).
 The corresponding inequality for integrals was published by Bunyakovsky (1859) and Schwarz (1888).
 Schwarz gave the modern proof of the integral version.